skypjack/entt/docs/md/entity.md

 ## A bitset-free entity-component system

-`EnTT` offers a _bitset-free_ entity-component system that doesn't require users to specify the set of components neither at compile-time nor at runtime before being able to use the library itself.<br/>
+`EnTT` offers a _bitset-free_ entity-component system that doesn't require users to specify the set of components neither at compile-time nor at runtime.<br/>
 This is why users can instantiate the core class simply like:

 ```cpp